Vakiyama/comm-docs/docs/initializeRepo.md

 ## Conclusion

-In this section, you will have learned how to:
+In this section, you have learned how to:

-- Create a new repository
+- Create a new GitHub repository
 - Navigate to the directory on you computer
 - Initialize your project with GitHub
 - Add, commit and push your project to the GitHub repository

-Nice work! :white_check_mark: You can now move onto the next section.
+Nice work! :white_check_mark: You can now move onto the next section, [How to use your repository](useRepo.md).